 SKUNK’D is exceptionally easy to set up and, consequently, to get to the table.
 You only need six dice, a scoring pad, something to write with, and time to enjoy the game.
 Everyone should sit around a table, but any flat surface should do.

-The dice score player points based on the results.
+The player scores points based on the results.
 A “Skunk” (or the “one” value in this case) gives the player 100 points.
 Three-of-a-kind will give the player anywhere from 200 to 1,000 points (depending on the number rolled).
 Players can also roll four-of-a-kind and five-of-a-kind for additional points.
-There are, in fact, several different roles and combinations the players can use, which are all described in the game rule book.
-This also includes our group’s favorite, the “Infinity,” which requires a player to roll a sequential value from “six” to “Sunk” (or six, five, four, three, two, and one).
-It’s a rare roll, but you automatically win the game if you manage it.
+There are, in fact, several different roles and combinations the players can use, which are all described in the game rule book and summarized on the reference card.

 Regardless of what is rolled, a player must score, at minimum, 500 points to “get on the board,” which is a fancy way of saying “to start counting points.”
 The complexity here comes from always needing to take one of the dice per roll and placing it off to the side in the player’s “Den.”
 Once all the dice are in the player’s Den, they take them and keep rolling.